-- b) Oral Assignment = individual or group presentation, discussion, defence, pitching, performance, teaching; - c) Portfolio = a series of short written, creative, linguistic or mathematical tasks or artefacts collected as part of one assignment; - d) Artefact = a single piece of work for example, visual, audio, software, composition, design, culinary or artistic output; - e) Practical = experiment, clinical, educational, practice-based assignment. - f) End Point Assessment = the final assessment of a Degree Apprenticeship; set by the employer.
-It must be completed before the Degree Apprenticeship can be awarded. - 6.2.2.
+- 6.2.1.
+Assessed coursework is coursework that students are required to complete and submit, and which contributes in whole or in part to module marks and awards.
+Types of coursework include:

+- a) Written Assignment

+- b) Oral Assignment

+- c) Portfolio

+- d) Artefact

+- e) Practical

+- f) End Point Assessment

+- 6.2.2.
 The School/College shall inform students of any penalties applied to the late submission of coursework.
-Students should refer to section 6.3 below. - 6.2.3.
+Students should refer to section 6.3 below.

+- 6.2.3.
 Students should refer to the Module Study Guide regarding any assessment requirements and any penalties which may apply, for example, word limits.